3.2 AssertionEngine

 Get Text [name="name"] contains Name

-- Performs automatic retry if received value does not match what was expected If element is found, but it did not contain the expected value keyword will perform automatic retry and will search the element again.
+- Performs an automatic retry if the received value does not match what was expected.
+If the element is found but it does not contain the expected value, the keyword will perform automatic retry and will search the element again.

 Example this will fail: